Seth Godin calls content marketing “the only marketing left” – it’s authentic, useful, and perfectly suited to the internet generation.

 Whatever the concept, it’s important to repurpose your video content in a variety of formats in order to transfer the content into full or edited pieces, audio-only or transcribed into text.

 If you create the right video for your message on the right platform to reach the right audience, you will create a mini army of followers and influencers who will help you get more exposure for your business.
-Video platforms include YouTube, Vimeo, Snapchat, TikTok, Facebook, Instagram, LinkedIn and of course your own website.
+Video platforms include YouTube, TikTok, IGTV on Instagram and, of course, your own website.

-The number of podcast listeners has nearly tripled in the last decade and is projected to grow as audiences become more and more engaged with their timely and topical content.
+This trajectory is set to continue, as audiences become more and more engaged with their timely and topical content.
 If you have something relevant to say, build audio content into your marketing strategy and reap the rewards of this highly engaging platform.

 3. Let’s talk about conversational marketing